-Question: I have a 5-year-old Miniature stallion.
-He was clipped in mid-spring due to the early hot weather we experienced.
+Q: I have a 5-year-old Miniature stallion.
+He had his coat clipped in mid-spring due to the early hot weather we experienced.
 Once the days became hot consistently I thought he would grow in his summer coat.
 But what has happened is that he gets long coarse black hairs that cover his face and back and part of his belly.
 No sign of shedding or summer growth after the clip.
 I’m not sure what to make of this.
 It’s like he’s still trying to grow a winter coat.

 More rarely, abnormal hair growth can indicate an endocrine (hormonal) condition.
 If the normal coat does not grow in, I would ask your veterinarian to obtain baseline bloodwork, including a resting ACTH (adreno-corticotropic hormone) level.
 An abnormal result on the ACTH test could indicate that your horse has pituitary pars intermedia dysfunction (PPID, also called Cushing’s disease).
 Although this horse seems too young to have a pituitary dysfunction, it can happen in younger horses.